Responsible Investing Policy

-In this document we outline our philosophy of responsible investing as well as the oversight we apply to this discipline, the approach we take, our commitment to reporting, and our affiliations.
+This policy describes our responsible investing philosophy, the oversight we apply to this discipline, the approach we take, our commitment to reporting, and our affiliations.

-In our view good governance includes a consideration of the environmental and social impact of a company’s activities.
+Good governance includes a consideration of the environmental and social impact of a company’s activities.
 We believe this helps both reduce unnecessary risks and improve the company’s competitive position.
-We acknowledge that some aspects of a company’s operations may be difficult to quantify, forecast, and therefore embed into a company’s valuation.
+We acknowledge that some aspects of a company’s operations may be difficult to quantify, forecast, and consequently embed into a company’s valuation.

-Our response to this is to encourage companies to take reasonable steps to provide greater transparency to the market around these issues and to rectify clear lapses in oversight rather than necessarily seeking out or avoiding companies based on perceived mispricing.
+Therefore, our starting point is to encourage companies to take reasonable steps to provide greater transparency to the market around these issues and rectify clear lapses in oversight, rather than seeking out or avoiding companies based on perceived mispricing.
 We believe this approach can help strengthen companies, protect shareholder capital, and benefit economies and communities.

 Responsible investing is a firmwide capability at Parametric.
-It applies to all our equity-based portfolios and isn’t restricted to a subset of products or employees.
-The firm has established a dedicated team to implement this policy under the chief investment officer, but all employees are expected to be familiar with Parametric’s philosophy, approach, and available ESG data.
+It isn’t restricted to a subset of products or employees.
+We’ve established a dedicated team to implement this policy under the chief investment officer, but all employees are expected to be familiar with Parametric’s philosophy, approach, and available ESG data.

-Parametric’s Stewardship Committee, made up of senior employees at the firm, translates our views on good corporate governance into our ownership practices and oversees the communication of these activities to investors and companies.
+Parametric’s Stewardship Committee, composed of senior employees, translates our views on good corporate governance into our ownership practices and oversees the communication of these activities to investors and companies.
 Our primary mechanism for this is proxy voting.
 Parametric’s Proxy Voting Guidelines are applied consistently, regardless of portfolio construction, wherever we have voting authority.

-Parametric’s active ownership practices focus on proxy voting.
-We don’t engage directly with companies or file shareholder resolutions on our own behalf.
-We may support certain collaborative engagements when we believe they’re in the best interest of our investors and are consistent with our views on corporate governance.
+Parametric’s active ownership practices focus primarily on proxy voting, but we also value direct engagements with companies.
+We believe that targeted conversations can be a powerful way to promote good corporate governance practices and to encourage companies to reduce ESG risks or improve disclosure.
+We may support certain collaborative engagements if we believe they’re in the best interest of our investors and are consistent with our views on corporate governance.

-Parametric’s Proxy Voting Guidelines are designed to encourage high ESG standards and to safeguard investor capital over the long run.
+Parametric’s Proxy Voting Guidelines are designed to encourage high ESG standards and safeguard investor capital over the long run.
 We do this by supporting qualified, independent boards that show accountability to shareholders and responsiveness to prudent and relevant shareholder proposals.
-In this effort we consider the work of recognized corporate governance experts, outside research providers, and collaborative investor groups.
-We follow these guidelines when voting any accounts at Parametric for which we have voting authority.
+In this effort, we consider the work of recognized corporate governance experts, outside research providers, and collaborative investor groups.
+We use these guidelines to vote all accounts for which we have voting authority.

-Parametric publishes summary proxy-voting reporting for six US registered mutual funds subadvised by Parametric for Eaton Vance Management and its affiliates on our website and publishes corporate governance expectations of the companies we invest in.
+Parametric publishes an annual stewardship report that highlights our proxy voting and shareholder engagement activities.
+Additionally, we publish our Proxy Voting Principles, which outline our corporate governance expectations for the companies in which we invest.
 We also provide account-level reporting that includes summary information on the ESG characteristics of the underlying companies, tailored to the specific client mandate.
-This information is made available only to the beneficiary owners of the account.
+This information is only made available to the beneficiary owners of the account.